Applications

 • event flows

-• Specify events that the application publishes to be consumed by other applications.
+• Specify events that the application publishes.

 • Specify events that the application intends to subscribe to.
+Identifying the intent is helpful in these ways:

 • It flags the event in the modeled event mesh if no application publishes it.